Skip to main content

 What this guide is for

 CMS decisions often start with familiarity or trends.
-That leads to slow sites, painful editing, and expensive rebuilds.
+That route leads to slow pages, painful editing, and expensive rebuilds.

 Start with workflow.
-Then choose the simplest tool that supports it.
+Pick the simplest tool that supports it.
+Add rules that protect performance.

 Step 1.
 Write down your editing reality

-These answers matter more than the brand name of the CMS.
+These answers matter more than a CMS brand name.

 Step 2.
 List your content types

-A good setup treats content as structured data, not a wall of formatted text.
+A stable setup treats content as structured data, not a wall of formatted text Source 1 .

 Step 3.
 Decide how much layout freedom you want

-Total freedom sounds nice.
+Total freedom sounds appealing.
 It often creates inconsistent pages and broken layouts.
+It also makes QA harder.

 Common CMS routes for small teams